jawg/hackathon-transilien/README.md

 ===========
 Copyright (C) 2000-2016 eBusiness Information

- This file is part of Jawgmaps Widgets.
+ This file is part of Jawg Widgets.

- Jawgmaps Widgets is free software: you can redistribute it and/or modify it under the terms of the GNU  General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+ Jawg Widgets is free software: you can redistribute it and/or modify it under the terms of the GNU  General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-Jawgmaps Widgets is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without  even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+Jawg Widgets is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without  even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with Jawgmaps Widgets.
+You should have received a copy of the GNU General Public License along with Jawg Widgets.
 If not, see <http://www.gnu.org/licenses/>.

 **Contributors**
 ===========